 Wet Leather Rescue

-The solution is to take action before that wet leather completely dries.
+The solution is to take action before the wet leather completely dries.
 Remove any dirt or mud from the wet leather with a damp rag.
 While the leather is still damp and its pores are still open, apply a coat of Nikwax Leather Restorer.
 As the water evaporates, capillary action will pull the conditioner down between the fibers to take its place.
-The wet leather needs to absorb conditioner deep within its fibers to replace currying oils flushed out by the water.
+The wet leather needs to absorb conditioner deep within its fibers to replace oils flushed out by the water.